-The Company was organized initially as Basic Enterprises, Inc., a stock corporation on September 19, 1968 and became an oil and gas exploration and development company on April 26, 1971.
-A year after, it assumed a new name, Basic Petroleum and Minerals, Inc. Over the years, the Company evolved from an operating company into a holding company under the corporate name, Basic Consolidated, Inc. As a holding company, it held equity investments in the following wholly owned subsidiaries: Basic Diversified Industrial Holdings, Inc., an investment holding company, iBasic, Inc., an information technology management company and service integrator, Basic Biofuels Corporation, which is into the development of biofuels, Basic Renewables, Inc., which is into development of renewable energy, Basic Geothermal Energy Corporation, which is into geothermal energy development, Grandway Group Limited, a Hong Kong registered company which is into investments in equities abroad and in Southwest Resources, Inc., an oil exploration company, which is owned 72.58% by the Company.
+The Company was organized initially as Basic Enterprises, Inc., on September 19, 1968 and became an oil and gas exploration and development company on April 26, 1971.
+A year after, it assumed a new name, Basic Petroleum and Minerals, Inc. Over the years, the Company evolved from an operating company into a holding company under the corporate name, Basic Consolidated, Inc. As a holding company, it holds equity investments in the following wholly owned subsidiaries: Basic Diversified Industrial Holdings, Inc., an investment holding company, iBasic, Inc., an information technology management company and service integrator, Basic Biofuels Corporation, which is into the development of biofuels, Basic Renewables, Inc., which is into renewable energy exploration and development, Basic Geothermal Energy Corporation, which is into geothermal energy exploration and development, and Grandway Group Limited, a Hong Kong registered company, which is into equity investments abroad, while Southwest Resources, Inc., which is owned 72.58% by the Company, is an oil exploration company.

-On the Company's oil and gas business, the Company is a party together with other oil exploration companies, in the exploration, development and production in certain areas under Service Contract 53 in onshore Mindoro.
-The Company, through its subsidiary, Southwest Resources, Inc., used to be involved in Service Contract 41 (Sandakan Basin) but in July 10, 2010, the consortium decided to withdraw from this service contract.
-The Company was likewise a party, together with other oil exploration companies, in the exploration, development and production in certain areas under Service Contract 47 in offshore Mindoro, however, this service contract has already been relinquished to the Department of Energy.
+On the Company's oil and gas business, the Company is a party, together with other oil exploration companies, in the exploration, development and production of natural gas in certain areas under Service Contract 53, in onshore Mindoro.
+The Company, through its subsidiary, Southwest Resources, Inc., used to be involved in Service Contract 41 (Sandakan Basin) but in July, 2010, the consortium decided to withdraw from this service contract.
+The Company was likewise a party, together with other oil exploration companies, in Service Contract 47 in offshore Mindoro, however, this service contract was likewise relinquished to the Department of Energy.

-The Company has been awarded by the Department of Energy a total of five (5) service contracts for the exploration and development of geothermal energy, namely: GSC No. 8 at Mabini, Batangas, which was awarded in 2008, and GSC No. 2013-02-042 at Mariveles, Bataan, GSC No. 2013-02-041 at East Mankayan, Benguet, Mountain Province and Ifugao, GSC No. 2013-02-043 at Iriga, Camarines Sur and Albay and GSC No. 2013 -11-048 at West Bulusan, Sorsogon, which were awarded in 2013.
-For GSC No. 8, the Company is committed to drill an exploratory well by July, 2017, while predevelopment works are being undertaken in the other geothermal power projects.
+The Company has been awarded by the Department of Energy five (5) service contracts for the exploration and development of geothermal energy, namely: GSC No. 8 at Mabini, Batangas, which was awarded in 2007, and GSC No. 2013-02-042 at Mariveles, Bataan, GSC No. 2013-02-041 at East Mankayan, Benguet, Mountain Province and Ifugao, GSC No. 2013-02-043 at Iriga, Camarines Sur and Albay and GSC No. 2013 -11-048 at West Bulusan, Sorsogon, which were awarded in 2013.
+The consortium for GSC No. 8, after the completion of drilling works on an exploratory well last February, 2017, has decided to drill a stratigraphic well in another barangay within the contract service area.
+Permitting and coordination with the local government units for the drilling of said stratigraphic well are being undertaken for GSC No. 8, while pre-development works are being undertaken in the other geothermal power projects, except for the West Bulusan project, which is pending approval by the Department of Energy of the Company's request for a moratorium due to difficulties encountered in obtaining the support and permits required from the local government units involved.